opensearch-project/data-prepper/data-prepper-plugins/anomaly-detector-processor/README.md

 ### <a name="random_cut_forest"></a>
 * `random_cut_forest`: Processes events using Random Cut Forest ML algorithm to detect anomalies.
   * After passing a bunch of events with `latency` value between 0.2 and 0.3 are passed through the anomaly detector, when an event with `latency` value 11.5 is sent, the following anomaly event will be generated
+  * More details about this can be found at https://docs.aws.amazon.com/sagemaker/latest/dg/randomcutforest.html
         ```json
             { "latency": 11.5, "deviation_from_expected":[10.469302736820003],"grade":1.0}
         ```